 The club must ensure that at least 50% of its members are 'participating members'.
 A participating member must participate in the sporting activities of the club on a number of occasions that is equal to or more than the club's participation threshold.
-If the number of participating members falls below 50% then the club must take action remedy the situation, e.g. by encouraging members to participate or by recruiting new active members.
+If the number of participating members falls below 50% then the club must take action to remedy the situation, e.g. by encouraging members to participate or by recruiting new active members.

-Participation in sporting activities includes: maintaining club facilities and serving as an officer in sporting activities includes: maintaining club facilities and serving as an officer or committee member of the club.
-The clubs needs to keep records to enable it to calculate whether the 50% requirement has been met.
+Participation in sporting activities includes: maintaining club facilities and serving as an officer or committee member of the club.
+The club needs to keep records to enable it to calculate whether the 50% requirement has been met.